BlackyDrum/ai-tutor/README.md

 $ composer install
 ```

 4. Create a copy of the `.env.example` file and rename it to `.env`.
-Update the necessary configuration values:
+Update the necessary configuration values.

 5. Generate an `application key`: